The Best Morning Routine for Mental Clarity.

 1. Wake Up Early and Regularly.

 Waking up early and doing so regularly every day is one of the most important pillars of mental clarity.
-Maintaining a regular sleep wake schedule aids in adjusting your body's internal clock, also referred to as the circadian rhythm, which governs many significant biological functions, such as the release of hormones, digestion, and brain activity.
+Maintaining a regular sleep wake schedule aids in adjusting your body internal clock, also referred to as the circadian rhythm, which governs many significant biological functions, such as the release of hormones, digestion, and brain activity.

 Why does it matter?

 Your mind loves habits.
 If you rise early and at the same hour every day, your mind gets sharper, your energy higher, and your mood better.
-If you keep odd hours, you throw your body's internal cycles out of sync and find yourself foggy-minded, cranky, and possibly experiencing signs of anxiety or depression.
+If you keep odd hours, you throw your body internal cycles out of sync and find yourself foggy-minded, cranky, and possibly experiencing signs of anxiety or depression.

 Strive to sleep and rise at the same time each day, even on weekends to establish a rhythm.